Have you ever wondered why honey exists in different colors and shades?

 Even though the color is not included in the USDA grading system, many producers and consumers are interested in the color.
 Light colored honey usually has a mild flavor, while darker honey usually has a stronger flavor.

-Besides the taste, the color of honey can also determine the amount of antioxidants in the honey.
+Besides the taste, the color of honey can also determine the number of antioxidants in the honey.
 Darker colored honey usually has a higher concentration of antioxidants, while lighter has a lower concentration.

 If you are in search of honey, you have a wide range of possibilities.
 Lighter honey can be great as a sweetener in pancakes and cakes because of its light flavor.